About

-Jane Gennaro is a New York-based performer/writer/artist whose body of work explores our relationship with our bodies, society, and nature in diverse formats from one-woman shows—The Boob Story, Reality Ranch (The American Place Theatre); Heebie Jeebies (Culture Project/Impact Festival), to hybrid monologue/art shows: Shaking the Goose Egg (The Workshop Theatre, Rogue Space, Times Square Alliance); Feed the Models ( Fashion Institute of Technology etc. ), and Storytales/Coloring in Circles (The Claverack Free Library.
+Jane Gennaro is a New York-based performer/writer/artist whose body of work explores our relationship with our bodies, society, and nature in diverse formats from one-woman shows—The Boob Story, Reality Ranch (The American Place Theatre); Heebie Jeebies (Culture Project/Impact Festival), to hybrid monologue/art exhibitions—Shaking the Goose Egg (The Workshop Theatre, Rogue Space, Times Square Alliance), Feed the Models ( Fashion Institute of Technology ), and most recently Storytales (The Claverack Free Library).

 A radio personality, and comedy writer, Gennaro did commentary on NPR’s All Things Considered.
 She was the rare female writer/cast member on the” Imus in the Morning Program” (WFAN).
 Other writer/performer radio credits include The American Comedy Network (ACN) and Joey Reynolds (WNBC).
 Gennaro was signed to a lucrative contract to be a traffic reporter in the afternoon drive despite not knowing how to drive or for that matter, where the boroughs were.
 Though not a fan of the sport, Gennaro became the color commentator on cable’s The Cavalcade of Boxing and host of Cable TV’s Cue On J, interviewing seminal New York City personalities.
 Highlight: Dick Gregory at The Bitter End.